- Off road parking

 The property is well placed for exploring North Northumberland and the Scottish Borders, whilst the glorious Heritage Coast is also within easy driving distance.

 All ground floor.
 Three bedrooms: 1 x king-size double with en-suite shower, basin and WC, 2 x twin.
-Bathroom with bath, separate shower cubicle, basin and WC.
-Utility area.
-Open plan living area with fitted kitchen, dining area and sitting area.
+Bathroom with bath, separate shower, basin and WC.
+Utility.
+Open plan living area with kitchen, dining area and sitting area.

 - LPG underfloor heating

-- Electric oven, LPG hob, microwave, fridge, freezer, washer/dryer (in utility area), dishwasher, TV with basic Sky package, DVD player, CD/radio, WiFi
+- Electric oven, LPG hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with basic Sky package, DVD player, CD/radio, WiFi

 - Bed linen and towels inc. in rent